 and publicized a new approach in American management philosophy that spread to many other countries.

-Pages 14-16 of Human Resource Management in a Business Context 2/e consider the significance of the Hawthorne
+Human Resource Management 4th edition considers the significance of the Hawthorne

-Activity 1:3 You could compare the three on dimensions such as
+* You could evaluate the human relations approach on dimensions such as

 'hard-soft', 'authoritarian-liberal', 'subjective-objective', etc.